Bobby Flay: Personal life

 Flay married Debra Ponzek, also a chef, on May 11, 1991.
 Flay and Ponzek divorced in 1993, and Flay married his second wife, Kate Connelly, in 1995.
-They have a daughter.
+They have a daughter, Sophie Flay.
 Flay and Connelly separated in 1998 and later divorced.
 Flay married actress Stephanie March on February 20, 2005.
 March and Flay divorced in July 2015.
 Flay dated Heléne Yorke from February 2016 to early 2019.
+In November 2021, Flay went public with girlfriend Christina Perez after about a year of dating.
+The couple broke up in 2024.
 As of March 2025, Flay is in a relationship with fellow chef Brooke Williamson.

 Flay is a self-proclaimed 'cat person' and has lived with cats most of his life.
 He has had three Maine Coons: Nacho, an orange tabby Maine Coon; Stella, a brown tabby Maine Coon five years younger than Nacho; and Canelo.
 In October 2023, Flay announced that Nacho had died.

 Flay has an interest in thoroughbred horse racing, and is the owner of graded stakes race winners: